avidrucker/autofocus-pwa/scratchpad.md

 # PWA Core MVP

+Project Setup
 - [x] Import core native API functions (fp-autofocus)
 - [x] Resolve bug: "Module not found: Can't resolve 'fp-autofocus' in '.../autofocus-pwa/src'"
+- [x] Update project to use core native API (fp-autofocus functions)

+Functionality
+- [ ] Update project to enable input of new items
+- [ ] Update project to enable changing of screens
 - [ ] Update components to be purely dynamic

-- [ ] Update project to use core native API (fp-autofocus functions)
+Design
 - [ ] Get the project to look according to the visual design spec using Tachyons (dynamic or static import)

 # PWA Nice to Haves